Because the Mountain Knows

 Because the clouds do swell into rain

-and at times, are swept away too.
+or, are merely swept away

-Because the winds do blow and manifest,
+when the winds blow in,

-and wet all that HE cohabits.
+and wetting all that HE cohabits.

 There is no process, least of all any pattern.

-The only pattern is Uncertainty; the only hue is that of Change.
+The only pattern is of uncertainty; the only hue of change.

-And huddled in this ever-changing fellowship
+and huddled in this ever-changing fellowship

 HE stamps his undubious presence.